 - Repeat with all avocado wedges.
 Airfry at 375 degrees for 8-10 minutes, no need to flip (due to space and need for single layer, will need to do it in 2-3 batches, depending on size of airfryer).
 Or, if using the oven, bake at 400 degrees for 15 minutes.
 Cook until golden brown on the outside.

 - While cooking avocado wedges, combine all chipotle sauce ingredients in a small bowl.
 Chill until ready to serve.

 - Avocado wedges are delicious served hot and a great appetizer for any meal or party!
 Chipotle sauce keeps well in the fridge for 1-2 weeks.
 Leftover avocado wedges are

 excellent re-crisped in the airfryer.

-ALMOND FLOUR – I don’t recommend coconut flour instead of almond flour (you’ll feel like you are eating sand), but unsweetened coconut flakes pulsed into a meal worked fabulously as an option to substitute for the almond flour!
+TO MAKE THESE NUT FREE – I don’t recommend coconut flour instead of almond flour (you’ll feel like you are eating sand), but unsweetened coconut flakes pulsed into a meal worked fabulously as an option to substitute for the almond flour!
 TAPIOCA/ARROWROOT FLOUR - Just omit that first breading step that uses them.
 Recipe still works without it, just not as tasty.
-EGGS – Compliant canned coconut milk works well to substitute for the eggs in this recipe.
+TO MAKE THIS EGG-FREE– Compliant canned coconut milk works well to substitute for the eggs in this recipe.
+For the sauce, use a vegan mayo like Primal Kitchens for the base.
 Click here for my homemade mayo recipe I use as the base for the chipotle mayo sauce.